-Certificate under Section 70 08(8)(c) and Section 761G(7)(c) Corporations Act Re: (the Applicant) ro(b)(c) and Section 7013(7)(c) corporations Act I certify that: 1.
-I am one of the follo owing: post-nominals 'C A member of the Australian Society of Certified Practising Accountants who is entitled to use the post-nominals 'CPA' or 'FCPA' and is subject to and complies with the Society's continuir professional development requirements; or b) A member of Channominals 'ACA', c) A member of the National Institute of Accountants who is entitled to use the post-nominals 'MNIA', FPNA' and is subject to and complies with the Institute's continuing professional d) A member of an E You will satisfy th Foreign Profession Have at least Are only prov ligible Foreign Professional Body.
-The criteria for a qualified accountant if you are a member of one of the Eligible hal Bodies listed below and you: Three years' practical experience in accounting or auditing, and yiding a certificate for the purpose of section 708(8)(c) and 761G(7)(c) to a person dent in the same country (other than Australia) as yourself.
-The American Association of Canadian Institute The Institute The Institute The Institute In accordance with Act, the Applicant h Your Signature Date Name of Accountant Address of Accountant
+Certificate under Section 70 08(8)(c) and Section 761G(7)(c) Corporations Act Re: (the Applicant) o(b)(c) and Section 7013(7)(c) corporations Act I certify that: 1.
+I am one of the follo owing: post-nominals 'Cl Australian Society of Certified Practising Accountants who is entitled to use the PA' or 'FCPA' and is subject to and complies with the Society's continuing lopment requirements; or b) A member of Cha nominals 'ACA', ' ortered Accountants Australia and New Zealand who is entitled to use the post 'CA' or FCA', and is subject to and complies with the Institute's continuing ation requirements; or c) A member of the I National Institute of Accountants who is entitled to use the post-nominals 'MNIA' and is subject to and complies with the Institute's continuing profession d) A member of an E You will satisfy th Foreign Profession Have at least Are only prov ligible Foreign Professional Body.
+The criteria for a qualified accountant if you are a member of one of the Eligible hal Bodies listed below and you: Three years' practical experience in accounting or auditing, and riding a certificate for the purpose of section 708(8)(c) and 761G(7)(c) to a person lent in the same country (other than Australia) as yourself.
+The American Association o Canadian Inst The Institute The Institute The Institute Act, the Applicant h Net assets of at least Your Signature Date Name of Accountant Address of Accountant